MaoKuangHsin/marketing-analysis/README.md

-# Furniture Marketing Analytics Case Study
+# Discount Analysis on Conversion Rate ( Furniture )
 This project explores how **discount rates** influence **conversion rates**, with additional insights by product category.

 ---